James4Ever0/notes/collect info of hack tools.md

 [cyborg hawx linux](https://launchpad.net/~cyborg-hawk/+archive/ubuntu/stable), backtrack linux may join the parade.

 for language specific package indexs, we have `hackage` `CPAN` `CRAN` `crates.io` and more. just check tuna mirror site and get a view on that.

+after all these information collecting, you must categorize them, retrieve info when needed.

 ## case specific